basblsolver/BASBLib/index.md

  - Geometrical analysis for many of these problems
  - The best know solutions and comments about literature inaccuracies
  - Sources where each of these problems was used
- - [AMPL input files](https://github.com/basblsolver/test-problems) in the format, compatible with [`BASBL solver`](http://basblsolver.github.io/home/ "Bilevel Solver").
+ - [AMPL input files](https://github.com/basblsolver/test-problems) in the format, compatible with [`BASBL`](http://basblsolver.github.io/home/ "Bilevel Solver") solver.
  - Finally, convenient way to use it and contribute to it.

 __We welcome contributions and corrections to this resource!__